 This grief model can help you in ‘meaning-making’, through assimilating (adjusting to a loss) and accommodating, in other words reaching a stage of acceptance in your changed world.

-- Bereavement organisations and charities offer support to children, adults and families coping with grief.
-Find out more about who they are and how they can help.
+- Counselling and bereavement organisations and charities offer support to children, adults and families coping with grief.